ucodery/ucodery-slides/slides/duality-of-python/slides.md

 <!--
 I think I was asking the wrong question.

+a seeming contradiction was an incorrect framing

 Mental flexibility; Paradoxes; bootstrap;

 Python is interpreted and compiled

-programs are data and instrutions
+programs are data and instructions

 classes and instances aren't either or

 Python3 or Python2 code?

--->
+**Leave here and learn about the deep magic of your language but make sure to ask the right questions** -->

 ---